Prince Andrew gives up Duke of York title and honours ahead of Giuffre book

 Andrew released a statement via Buckingham Palace saying the decision had been taken in agreement with the King.

-Prince Andrew is to stop using his remaining titles and honours, including the Duke of York, in the wake of the Epstein scandal, he has announced.
+Prince Andrew has stopped using his remaining titles and honours, including the Duke of York, in the wake of the Epstein scandal, he has announced.

 The latest development in the long-running controversy comes just days before the publication of a memoir by Andrew’s late alleged victim, Virginia Giuffre, to whom he paid millions to settle a civil sexual assault case.